Ann0404/Assignments/GALAXY.md

      Workflows can be imported from the shared data in the galaxy platform .
 They can also be imported from the web by pasting the URL in the import          section.

    * Manual creation of workflows.
+     Galaxy provides the option of manually creating a workflow.
+It even provides a graphical representation of the workflows.
+These workflows can then be exported or published .
+Here is a workflow I have created for the identification of AMR genes in waste water collected from Kenya by Rene S.Hendriksen *et al* for their paper on [**Global monitoring of antimicrobial resistance based on metagenomics analyses of urban sewage**](https://www.nature.com/articles/s41467-019-08853-3).